10zinten/blog/_posts/2020-06-18-solid-principles-summary.md

     - Think of reponsibilities as use cases.
     - Each use case should only be handled in one place therefore creating one obvious way to do things (following the Zen) hence "one reason to change" only if use case has changed (following SRP).
     - The code is sparse, and not dense, simple not complex, flat and not nested with SRP
-    - From the example code, the original class `FPTClient` has two resposibilities (handles two use cases), `FTP` and `SFTP` server, therefore two reason to change the class.
+    - From the example, the original class `FPTClient` has two resposibilities (handles two use cases), `FTP` and `SFTP` server, therefore two reason to change the class.
 Splitting the `FPTClient` class into 2 classes to handle echa server separately fixes issue.

 ## Open Closed Principle (OCP)
 - **Definition:** *Software Entities (classes, functions, modules) should be open for extension but closed to change.*